On the speed of convergence to the asymptotic cone for non-singular nilpotent groups: Introduction

 Motivated by this result, Gromov \cite{gro2} asked whether a Cayley graph of a nilpotent group is $(1,C)$-quasi-isometric to its asymptotic cone, and if not, what is the speed of convergence.
 The first result on non-abelian nilpotent groups is given by Krat \cite{kra}, who showed that the discrete $3$-Heisenberg group $H_3(\Z)$ endowed with a word metric is $(1,C)$-quasi isometric to its asymptotic cone.
 For general cases, Breuillard and Le Donne first gave estimates in \cite{bre2}.
 Later the result is sharpened by Gianella \cite{gia}, who showed that

 where $r$ is the nilpotency class of $\Gamma$.
 Moreover, Breuillard and Le Donne also showed in \cite{bre2} that for the $2$-step nilpotent group $\Z\times H_3(\Z)$, there is a generating set such that the estimates $O(n^{-\frac{1}{2}})$ is sharp.
-From this example, they observed a relationship between the speed of convergence and an {\it abnormal geodesic} on the asymptotic cone (see Definition \ref{dfnabn}). \begin{obs}[Section 6.9 in \cite{bre2}] The speed of convergence to the asymptotic cone of $\Z\times H_3(\Z)$ becomes slow around the endpoint of an abnormal geodesic on the asymptotic cone. \end{obs}

-In fact, their example is based on the idea that the unit sphere of the asymptotic cone $\R\times H_3(\R)$ has a cusp around the endpoint of an abnormal geodesic.
-This relationship between abnormal geodesics and cusps of the sphere is established in \cite{led3}.
-However, there is no quantitative proof for the $(1,C)$-quasi isometricity between a Cayley graph and the asymptotic cone in the case of no abnormal geodesics.

-Our interest is when Cayley graphs of nilpotent groups are $(1,C)$-quasi isometric to their asymptotic cones.
-To this problem, Fujiwara\cite{fuj2} asked the following question.
+From this example, Fujiwara \cite{fuj2} asked the following question.

-\begin{ques}[Easy case of Question 4 in \cite{fuj2}] Let $\Gamma$ be a lattice in a simply connected strictly non-singular nilpotent Lie group, and $\rho_S$ a word metric associated to a finite generating set $S$.
-Then are $(\Gamma,\rho_S)$ and its asymptotic cone $(1,C)$-quasi isometric for some $C>0$? \end{ques}
+\begin{ques}[Question 4 in \cite{fuj2}] Let $\Gamma$ be a lattice in a simply connected strictly non-singular nilpotent Lie group, and $\rho$ a $\Gamma$-invariant proper coarsely geodesic pseudo metric.
+Then are $(\Gamma,\rho)$ and its asymptotic cone $(1,C)$-quasi isometric for some $C>0$? \end{ques}

-Here a simply connected nilpotent Lie group $N$ is {\it strictly non-singular} if for all $z\in Z(N)$, the center of $N$, and all $x\in N\setminus Z(N)$, there is $y\in N$ such that $[x,y]=x^{-1}y^{-1}xy=z$.
-It is equivalent to the absence of abnormal geodesics on the asymptotic cone within the class of $2$-step nilpotent groups (see Section \ref{sec4}).
+Here we do not pursue the assumption on the metric such as coarsely geodesic condition, but it is a large class of pseudo metrics which includes word metrics.
+We will mention the group theoretic condition on $\Gamma$.
+A simply connected nilpotent Lie group $N$ is {\it strictly non-singular} if for all $z\in Z(N)$, the center of $N$, and all $x\in N\setminus Z(N)$, there is $y\in N$ such that $[x,y]=x^{-1}y^{-1}xy=z$.
 For $2$-step nilpotent groups, that condition is simply called {\it non-singular}, defined as below. \begin{dfn} A simply connected $2$-step nilpotent Lie group $N$ is called non-singular if for all $z\in [N,N]$ and all $x\in N\setminus [N,N]$, there is $y\in N$ such that $[x,y]=z$. \end{dfn}